-The Research and Innovation Service Center assists Hochschule Geisenheim University's research activities by providing:
+The Office of Reseach and Innovation Services assists Hochschule Geisenheim University's research activities by providing:

-The Research and Innovation Service Center is HGU's interface to Gründungsfabrik Rheingau – a joint project between Hochschule Geisenheim University and EBS University of Economics and Law to support young entrepreneurs and start-ups.
+The Office of Reseach and Innovation Services is HGU's interface to Gründungsfabrik Rheingau – a joint project between Hochschule Geisenheim University and EBS University of Economics and Law to support young entrepreneurs and start-ups.
 Detailed information is available below.

 Please contact us if you have any queries regarding research funding, seek advice in preparing a grant proposal or have questions about start-up support.